takram-design-engineering/three-geospatial/packages/clouds/README.md

 - The temporal upscaling is still basic and prone to ghosting and smearing, especially when viewed through sparse clouds, and disocclusion errors on scene objects.

-- Aerial perspective is applied to the clouds using transmittance-weighted front depth, an approximation that reduces the computation of atmospheric transparency.
+- Aerial perspective is applied to the clouds using transmittance-weighted mean depth of clouds, an approximation that reduces the computation of atmospheric transparency.
 However, because this is a mean depth, it is not accurate for representing the depth of areas where distant sparse clouds overlap, and introduces artifacts.

 ### Possible improvements